KDE/websites-docs-plasma-mobile-org/Introduction.rst

 ~~~~~~~~~~~~~

 Official Plasma Mobile images based on Halium and KDE Neon Git-Unstable
 are provided.
-We mainly test and support the Nexus 5 and Nexus 5X at
+We mainly test and support the Nexus 5X at
 this time, but you can potentially install it on any device supported by
 Halium.
 These Halium images are where most current development is
 happening, and scripts are supplied to ease installation of the Plasma
-Mobile rootfs onto Nexus 5 and 5X devices. `See further instructions
+Mobile rootfs onto a Nexus 5X device. `See further instructions
 here. <https://www.plasma-mobile.org/neon-arch-reference-rootfs/>`__

 There is also postmarketOS, a touch-optimized Alpine Linux with support